aratheunseen/PIDb/README.md

 ![PIDb-Display](https://user-images.githubusercontent.com/62181222/92828108-7ba1ea00-f3f4-11ea-9084-bbe02e4077ba.png)

-**Programming Language:**
+### Programming Language

 - C++ (Programming Language)

-**Conclusion:**
+### Conclusion

-> By using all the information this program can create a national citizen database.
+By using all the information this program can create a national citizen database.
 The whole process of the PIDb Software will be showed in the code like add new citizen info, displaying people’s details, editing information.
 Hence we can conclude that this project can be done.